-The Town administers a private-purpose trust fund for the benefit of the Boy and Girl Scouts of America from assets originally conveyed to the Town in 1973 by James and Mildred Tunnell.
-At April 30, 2014, the fund contained \$5,219 of assets available for benefits.
+The Town administered a private-purpose trust fund for the benefit of the Boy and Girl Scouts of America from assets originally conveyed to the Town in 1973 by James and Mildred Tunnell.
+All remaining available funds for benefit were distributed during the year ended April 30, 2015.